agaffney-hub/airbnb-listing-insights/README.md

 By combining structured data modeling with unstructured review text, this project highlights how hosts can tailor listings to maximize guest satisfaction and engagement.
 It also demonstrates the value of aligning data science techniques with real-world business questions in the short-term rental market.

 ---

-**Interested in more?**
-Check out the Tableau dashboards or Jupyter notebooks in this repo to explore the data and models yourself.